Chamberlain Award 2020 entry

 - If you successfully complete a Pathways to Birmingham programme and your household income is below £60,000

-- If your household income is below £60,000 and you are resident in a Low Progression Neighbourhood (defined as a Polar 4 quintile 1 area) when applying to study at Birmingham, as recorded on your UCAS application.
+- If your household income is below £60,000 and you are resident in a Low Progression Neighbourhood (defined as a Polar 4 quintile 1 area) when applying to study at Birmingham, as recorded on your UCAS application (as your home address).

 All household incomes must be assessed and confirmed by the Student Loans Company (SLC) as part of your application for a means-tested Maintenance Loan.
 Please see below for full eligibility criteria.

 The standard Chamberlain Award for 2020 entry is £2,000 per year of study, subject to continued eligibility and normal academic progression.
 For full details, please see our Terms and Conditions.
 Awards will be paid in two equal instalments: one in late January 2021 and one in early May 2021.
 Payment will be made directly into the bank account you have nominated for your Maintenance Loan.

 Students eligible for a standard Chamberlain Award who are from a Polar 4 quintile 1 area and decide to live in University-owned accommodation will receive an additional one-off award of £1,000 (in their first year of study only).
 This award will be applied as a reduction in your accomodation fees from the end of January in your first year.
 There is no cash alternative.